Decoding the Learning Societies Unconference

 When there is no structure doesn’t it get chaotic?

-Although there is no imposed structure, a structure is being ‘co-created’ by everyone at every point.
+Although there is no imposed structure, an informal structure is being ‘co-created’ by everyone at every point.
 People do find it chaotic the first few days but then there is chaos in diverse thinking which creates space for new emergence.
 The reality is that we are living in a very uncertain and unpredictable world yet self-organization happens when you give it a chance.
-We want to practice and exercise our muscles for self-organization, community living, collaboration, etc. in LSUC.
+We want to practice and exercise our muscles for self-organization, creativity, community living, collaboration, etc. in LSUC.

 One of the first things that struck me about the unconference was the closeness that developed in those few days among total strangers.
 I recall the day usually began with a lot of hugging and dancing.
 Is there a particular reason for it?